Table of Contents

 | Day 3+ | Normal cleanser | Resume retinoids if no irritation | Normal moisturizer | Physical scrubs |

 Pay attention to your skin's signals during recovery.
 If your skin feels tight, looks flaky, or stings when you apply products, it is not ready for active ingredients yet.
 Extend the recovery phase by another day before attempting to reintroduce treatments.
-For more information on building a long-term skincare routine that supports skin barrier health, see our complete Vitamin C serum guide.
+For more information on building a long-term skincare routine that supports skin barrier health, see How to Identify Your Acne Type and Choose the Right ....
 To understand how different products affect your skin, read how to read skincare ingredient labels like a pro.